softmatterlab/GapNet/README.md

 ## Usage
 To see GapNet working principle, we provide two well-documented tutorial notebooks that train the GapNet model on a simulated dataset:

-1. [GapNet tutorial.ipynb](https://github.com/softmatterlab/GapNet/blob/main/comparison_gapnet_vs_vanilla.ipynb) demonstrates how to train a GapNet model on a simulated dataset with highly incomplete features.
+1. [gapnet_tutorial.ipynb](https://github.com/softmatterlab/GapNet/blob/main/gapnet_tutorial.ipynb) demonstrates how to train a GapNet model on a simulated dataset with highly incomplete features.
 2. [comparison_gapnet_vs_vanilla.ipynb](https://github.com/softmatterlab/GapNet/blob/main/comparison_gapnet_vs_vanilla.ipynb) compares the performance between GapNet and Vanilla models.

 Each code example is a Jupyter Notebook that also includes detailed comments to guide the user.
 All neccesary files to run the code examples are provided.